 - Safe parking procedures require that both the parking brake be set and the transmission placed into the P (Park) for automatic transmission models or in an appropriate gear for manual transmission models.
-Failure to do so could cause the vehicle to move unexpectedly or roll away and result in an accident. - Make sure the automatic transmission selector lever has been pushed as far forward as it can go and cannot be moved without depressing the button at the end of the lever. - To help prevent the vehicle rolling into the street when parked on a sloping drive way, it is a good practice to turn the wheels as illustrated.
+Failure to do so could cause the vehicle to move unexpectedly or roll away and result in an accident. - Make sure the automatic transmission selector lever has been pushed as far forward as it can go and cannot be moved without depressing the button at the end of the lever. - If the ATP lamp is ON, this indicates that the automatic transmission P